j-d-carmichael/quilk/README.md

 ---

-Quilk is a developer tool to build your project from a standardised JSON file, or a common js module.
-Both without requiring a long list of dependencies, just a single install globally of quilk.

-In brief, quilk is a lightweight module runner, pre-baked modules in quilk can do the following:
+In brief, quilk is a lightweight standardised module runner.
+Pre-baked modules in quilk can do the following:

+* **Rsync** files locally to a development server, ideal for ensuring each dev has the same environment and doesn't need to spend time managing a virtual box or its CPU overheads.
 * Compile [**SASS**](https://www.npmjs.com/package/node-sass) with node-sass, either by **finding scss** files or by giving it simple entry point.
 * Compile [**LESS**](https://www.npmjs.com/package/less) (no find module has been written for LESS files yet).
 * Generate a single CSS file from a **fixed list of CSS** files.
+* Compile JS code with [**Babelify**](https://www.npmjs.com/package/babelify) either in one big file or broken into vendor.js and app.js with the babelify_app and babelify_vendor module.
+* [**Browserify**](https://www.npmjs.com/package/browserify) your backend modules to share with the front end.
 * [**Concat**](https://www.npmjs.com/package/concat) big client side js from a fixed list or instruct quilk to **find** js files in a folder with concat or node-minify
-* [**Browserify**](https://www.npmjs.com/package/browserify) your backend modules to share with the front end
-* [**Babelify**](https://www.npmjs.com/package/babelify) your code, either in one big file or broken into vendor.js and app.js with the babelify_app and babelify_vendor module.
-* **Rsync** files locally to a development server, ideal for ensuring each dev has the same environment, and saves so much time!
 * **Obfusicate, minify** javascript or css using the [**node-minify**](https://www.npmjs.com/package/node-minify) module check out their docs for more on node-minify.
 * **Strip out** comments from js code.
 * Configure **independent** blocks for developers.